-Gas Transport Pricing
+Domestic Pricing

-The Brazilian transport company of BBPL (TBG) was financed with sovereign loans from the World Bank and InterAmerican Development bank, among others.
-These two banks included as covenants with the Brazilian sovereign the requirements to establish an open access, distance-based gas transport regime.
-To date, these banks have monitored progress toward these goals.
-The current TCQ, TCO, and TCX transport contracts provide the shipper, GasPetro, with certain preferential rights to use capacity installed for future firm service under these contracts, and for interruptible service using capacity already installed under these contracts.
-The provisions do not supercede the authority of ANP Portaria 169, however, and do not govern capacity installed to serve non-GasPetro firm shippers.
+Until February 2000, domestic gas was always a bundled price delivered at city gates, with no distinction between commodity and transport.
+The MME and Ministry of Finance Portaria Interministerial 3, for the first time established unbundling in February 2000.
+As of April 2000, commodity prices will be R$2.97, with a base of September 1999, indexed to the same basket of fuels as the BBPL commodity, but the domestic base period will be June-August 1999, with an additional US dollar foreign exchange factor.
+Domestic transport from April through June 2000 will be a postage-stamp rate, costing R$.52/MMbtu.
+From July 2000, onwards, the domestic rates will be distance-based.

-Given the BBPL loan covenants, the Association of Gas Distribution Companies (ABEGAS) presented formal requests to the ANP in 1999 to establish formally distance-based transport rates on all pipelines.
+The Association of Gas Distribution Companies (ABEGAS) presented formal requests to the ANP in 1999 to establish formally distance-based transport rates on all pipelines.
 For domestic pipelines, the ANP is prepared to issue a new Portaria in April to govern the pricing of gas transport from July 2000 onward.
-According to an ANP presentation to ABEGAS on March 26, 2000, distance-based rates will be phased in, with 50% of the tariffs entering effectiveness in July 2000 for existing domestic gas contracts, escalating 25% per year until July 2002.
+According to an ANP presentation to ABEGAS on March 26, 2000, distance-based rates will be phased in, with 50% of the tariffs entering effectiveness in July 2000 for existing domestic gas contracts, adding an additional 25% per year until July 2002.
 Although the ANP presentation does not give the calculation, the proposed methodology apparently will be based on replacement cost, depreciation, volumes transported, and O&M, and will also govern future domestic transport contracts.
 Sample tariffs included R$.478/MMbtu for domestic gas delivered in Rio de Janeiro, R$.251/MMbtu for Bahia, and R$.658 for São Paulo.
-ABEGAS fully expects that the ANP will apply a similar methodology to future contracts on the BBPL.
+ABEGAS expects that the ANP will apply a similar methodology to future contracts on the BBPL.

 A projected April comparison between domestic and Bolivian gas, based on Portaria 3 and the applicable indexes, in US$/MMBtu, is below.